LinguaPhylo/linguaPhylo.github.io/developer.md

 [Maven central repo](https://search.maven.org/search?q=g:io.github.linguaphylo).

-## Technological variety and system integration
+## System integration

-First, to be an extension developer, you should be aware that there are 3 groups of projects:
+First, to be an extension developer, you should be aware that there are 3 groups of projects, which are using very different technologies:

 ### 1. LPhy and LPhy extensions.

-This group is using the latest technologies, such as Java 17, JPMS, and the standardised extension mechanism using SPI.
+This group is using the latest technologies, such as Java {{ java_version }}, JPMS, and the standardised extension mechanism using SPI.

 ### 2. BEAST 2 and its packages.